GoldenGnu/jeveassets/readme.txt

 ________________________________________________________________________________

-Q: How do I manually set price for asset
+Q: How do I manually set price or name for asset

-A: Right click the asset you want to set price for in the table and select "Set price..." in the popup-menu
+A: Right click the asset you want to set price or table for in the table and select "Set price..." or "Set name..." in the popup-menu

 ________________________________________________________________________________